-A sample of 400 different data losses and thefts revealed that 197 of these, almost 50 percent, involved cell phones, tablets and computers.
+A sample of 400 different data losses and thefts revealed that 197 of these, almost 50 percent, involved cell phones, tablets, and computers.
 This means that data is being lost and stolen from the most popular systems for everyday citizens and businesses.

-In another sample, there were 600 cases where workers shared classified information with untrustworthy people and the information was subsequently stolen.
+In another sample, there were 600 cases where workers shared classified information with untrustworthy people, and the information was subsequently stolen.
 Despite these staggering numbers, in 1,000 cases only one person faced criminal punishment and a mere 50 were dismissed from their jobs.

-These numbers suggest that not only does local government fail to protect information, but that they are unrepentant of these numerous failures.
+These numbers suggest that not only does local government fail to protect the information, but that they are unrepentant of these numerous failures.
 How is it possible for local governments to allow these security breaches when private information is entrusted to them?